PromptShield logo PromptShield

 • enforce normalization automatically

-• attempt semantic interpretation
+• perform semantic interpretation

-Normalization differences are most important in:
+Normalization differences are most relevant in:

 • system prompts